Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Convergence of the S-matrix of the massive theory

 In the proof of Theorem \ref{thm:convergence} given above we used a known result originally obtained by Cauchy, see also \cite{Froe76, BR16,BFR17}, to estimate the expectation values in ${\rm{ev}}_0$ of the $n-th$ power of $V^g$.
-We collect this result in the following Lemma where we highlighted the dependence on $\mu$ in the obtained estimates.
+We collect this result in the following Lemma where we highlighted the dependence on $\mu$ in the obtained estimates and where we adapted the result known in the Euclidean case to the more extended singularities present in $\log|\frac{(x^0)^2-(x^1)^2}{4\mu^2}|$ with respect to $\log|\frac{(x^0)^2+(x^1)^2}{4\mu^2}|$.

 \begin{lemma}(Cauchy determinant) Let $\mu$ be a fixed number, and let $g_0\in C^\infty_0(D_\mu)$.
 Consider the following expression